cchulo-archive/gamesync/README.md

 - Configure your games in `~/.local/share/gamesync/gamesync-settings.json`
   - Note that some games are already configured out of the box via `.default-settings.json`, a list will be provided below.
 The only caveat is that gamesync assumes your saves are all under ~/.local/steam/steam/.
   This is currently not configurable.
-You will need to override these game defintions in `gamesync-settings.json`
+You will need to override these game definitions in `gamesync-settings.json`
   - example:

   ```json